 Where an employer is unable by any other means to reduce the levels of noise to below the upper exposure action value of 85 dB(A), the employer shall provide personal hearing protectors to any employee who is exposed.

 If in any area of the workplace an employee is likely to be exposed to noise at or above the upper exposure action value of 85 dB(A) for any reason, the employer shall ensure that:

 The employer shall also ensure that, employees entering the designated area are wearing personal hearing protectors.
-The employer, if a risk assessment indicates there is a risk to the health of employees from the exposure to noise, shall put have in place suitable health surveillance, in respect of hearing.
+The employer, if a risk assessment indicates that there is a risk to the health of employees from the exposure to noise shall have in place, suitable health surveillance, in respect of hearing.
 Therefore employees who are regularly exposed to noise levels of 85 dB(A) or higher must be subject to health surveillance, including audiometric testing (see regulation 9).
 This constitutes a big change from the 1989 regulations.
 Where exposure is between 80 and 85 dB(A), or where employees are only occasionally exposed above the upper exposure action values, health surveillance will only be required if information comes to light that an individual may be particularly sensitive to noise-induced hearing loss.

 The employer must also ensure that his employees are not exposed to noise above an exposure limit value; or if an exposure limit value is exceeded i.e. 87 dB(A) or140 dB(C) taking hearing protection into account, it must:

 (i) reduce exposure to noise to below the exposure limit

 The aim of the risk assessment is to help you decide what you need to do to ensure the health and safety of your employees who are exposed to noise.
 It is more than just taking measurements of noise – sometimes measurements may not even be necessary.
 A risk assessment should: